grpc/grpc-swift/docs/plugin.md

 The **ProtoPathModuleMappings** option allows module mappings to be specified.
 See the [SwiftProtobuf documentation][swift-protobuf-module-mappings].

+### GRPCModuleName

+The **GRPCModuleName** option allows the name of the gRPC Swift runtime module to be specified.
+The value, if not specified, defaults to "GRPC".

+*Note: most users will not need to use this option.
+It is intended as a workaround for CocoaPods users who may end up with a transitive dependency on the gRPC core C library whose module name is also "GRPC".*

 ## Specifying Options

 To pass extra parameters to the plugin, use a comma-separated parameter list